sarakonradi/nest-simulator/doc/sli_docs/neural-simulations.rst

        Expected datatype: doubletype
        Provided datatype: stringtype

-In order to find out, which properties of a given model can be changed an which not, you have to refer to the model’s documentation.
+In order to find out, which properties of a given |model| can be changed an which not, you have to refer to the |model|’s documentation.

 Connections
 -----------